What IS Mindful Medical Massage Therapy?

 And in further articles, we will describe the “medical” aspects of how we think about and mindfully work with the nerves, skin, muscles, fascia, and joints of the body.

-I hope all this gives you a better idea of what we mean by Mindful Medical Massage Therapy.
 If you are a practitioner, you might get some new massage business ideas here.
 If You are interested in developing a medical massage therapy business, or new ideas on how to start your own massage therapy business, we can help you with that, on other pages of this website, or in our DSL Training & Coaching Programs.

 Thank You for Reading,